 It is a requirement for today's organizations to deliver software in a fast, reliable, and efficient manner.
 Agile practices, microservices, and continuous integration and continuous deployment (CI/CD) processes are rapidly adopted and used to decompose monolithic architectures.
-However, as companies increase the number of microservices in their development organizations, complexity grows and tracking which microservices belong to which product can become a nightmare for DevOps teams.
+However, as companies increase the number of microservices in their development organizations, complexity grows, and tracking which microservices belong to which product can become a nightmare for DevOps teams.

 In fact, research shows the global microservices architecture market is forecasted to grow to over $8 billion by 2026, with a CAGR of 18.6% from 2019 to 2026, according to Allied Market Research.
-This growth is fueled by a number of factors including IT digital transformation, proliferation of IoT devices and the adoption of cloud-based products.
+This growth is fueled by a number of factors including IT digital transformation, the proliferation of IoT devices, and the adoption of cloud-based products.

 Increasing the number of microservices in any organization calls for DevOps teams to manage them across the landscape to achieve development efficiency.
 It also means companies need to invest in new tools to manage their microservice landscape.
 At a minimum, these tools must provide visibility across the microservice landscape with automatic discovery and cataloging capabilities, as well as provide insights to measure development KPIs such as deployment frequency.

 Value Stream Management is the latest addition to LeanIX’s Continuous Transformation Platform.
 Now available, the product automates the discovery and cataloging of microservices.
 It connects metadata from across the DevOps toolchain to give engineering leaders, CTOs, and developers more visibility into their decentralized IT landscapes.
 This transparency is necessary to quickly identify where microservices are running, who deployed them, and how they support a business — all of which is key to ensuring reliable software.